 |Get ready to train and flex your leg muscles as you will have to climb more than a hundred steps to the Lourdes Grotto in Baguio.|

 One of the most popular Baguio attractions was Our Lady of Lourdes Grotto, or simply the Grotto (or Lourdes Grotto).
 The Lourdes Grotto in Baguio was a replica of the Lady of Lourdes in France (Lourdes is a place in France).
 To go to this Baguio attraction, one has to climb hundreds of steps—stairs that will require you to flex your muscles (especially your legs!).
-Upon reaching the grotto, you can eventually lit a candle and pray for blessings from Her.
+Catholic devotees lit candles upon reaching the Grotto.

 |Candles lit in the Grotto of Our Lady of Lourdes.|